Multi-Agent Collaborative Reward Design for Enhancing Reasoning in Reinforcement Learning: Experiments

-Finally, the performance differences among RewardBench, RewardBench(rerank), and RewardBench(emb) highlight the importance of \textbf{reward aggregation strategies}.
+Finally, the performance differences among Qwen2.5-0.5B (GRPO), MARM, and MARM(emb) highlight the importance of \textbf{reward aggregation strategies}.
 The reranking-based approach consistently outperforms other variants, suggesting that explicit preference modeling and pairwise ranking contribute to more discriminative reward shaping.
 Embedding-based fusion, while slightly less performant in high-precision reasoning, demonstrates better stability and scalability for complex multi-agent coordination.

 Overall, these findings confirm that collaborative reward modeling provides a structured and extensible mechanism for integrating heterogeneous evaluators.
 By aligning multi-agent feedback through a centralized aggregation operator, the framework achieves significant gains in reasoning robustness and mathematical precision without sacrificing general conversational quality.